-Menstruation and Ayurveda: Menstruation, a natural process of life has unfortunately been unfairly and unjustly tabooed since decades.
+Menstruation and Ayurveda: Menstruation, a natural process of life has unfortunately been unfairly and unjustly tabooed for decades.
 However, recently an attempt to alleviate this taboo has been made even though the time when this natural cycle shall be seen as really natural and not something to hide may still be far away.

 As technology advanced and physical workload decreased, many women experienced irregularities and even extreme pain undergoing menstruation.
 Delving into Ayurveda, one may find solutions for this inevitable pain.